Middle School West Auckland

 FREE education for boys and girls in Years 7-10 with a high academic focus, small class sizes and a Te Reo bilingual unit.

 Middle School West Auckland offers outstanding FREE education for boys and girls in Years 7-10.
 Situated across two campuses in Henderson, West Auckland, the school has a maximum roll of 240.
-Led by Principal Alex Metzger, the school has a strong academic focus which follows an Integrated Project Based Curriculum.
+Led by Principal Warren Cook, the school has a strong academic focus which follows an Integrated Project Based Curriculum.
 Students are grouped into 'villas' of up to 60 children, each led by an Academic Manager, with class sizes limited to 15.
 The school's largest campus is Jack Ralston House, located at 287-289 Lincoln Road, which can accommodate up to 180 students, with Pohutukawa Villa, the school's Te Reo bilingual unit, at 22-24 Waipareira Avenue, offering 60 places.
 With a 'no zone' policy, students from all areas, of all abilities, are welcome to enroll.

 Providing outstanding, free education (there are no fees and uniform and stationery are free), with a strong academic focus, the school prepares students to excel in their senior years at a high school of their choice.